andrewhu/BBox-Label-Tool/README.md

 1. Conversion script to convert bounding box labels to YOLO format
 2. Bounding boxes are now labeled
 3. Dropdown menu for loading directories
-4. Image resize script to resize images to a max height
+4. Image resizing script
-5. No need to click "Confirm Class" Every time we switch classes
+5. No need to click "Confirm Class" to switch classes

 Installation
 ------------